 Planning a cruise to Alaska?
 Plan to board the Disney Wonder!
 The Disney Wonder is the only ship that sails to Alaska!
 Along with Alaska itineraries, the Disney Wonder also sails the Pacific Coast, Hawaii, Mexico, and the Western Caribbean.

 You can see all of the current itineraries for the Disney Wonder here.

-The Disney Wish is Disney Cruise Line’s newest ship and is set to sail its inaugural sailing in June 2022.
-This ship will be the largest ship in the Disney Cruise Line fleet, offering 1254 staterooms with a capacity of 4000.
+The Disney Wish is Disney Cruise Line’s newest ship that set sail in July 2022.
+This ship is the largest ship in the Disney Cruise Line fleet, offering 1254 staterooms with a capacity of 4000.
 Cinderella will be featured in the atrium and Rapunzel at the stern.
-The Disney Wish will also have the first-ever Disney attraction at sea!
+The Disney Wish also has Disney attraction at sea!
 The AquaMouse is an immersive water ride and promises to bring a little Disney Parks magic to the cruise.